FrancescoSaverioZuppichini/FairytaleDJ/docs/BLOG.md

   ],
 ```
 ## Data encoding
 We were looking for a good way to retrieve the songs.
 We evaluated different approaches.
-The used ActiveLoop [DeepLake](https://docs.deeplake.ai/en/latest/) vector db and more specifically its implementation in [LangChain](https://python.langchain.com/en/latest/ecosystem/deeplake.html).
+We used ActiveLoop [DeepLake](https://docs.deeplake.ai/en/latest/) vector db and more specifically its implementation in [LangChain](https://python.langchain.com/en/latest/ecosystem/deeplake.html).

 Creating the dataset was very easy.
 Given the previous `json` file, we proceed to embed the `text` field using `langchain.embeddings.openai.OpenaAIEmbeddings` and add all the rest of keys/values as `metadata`